 Maudsley Biomedical Research Centre

-These awards are funded by the National Institute for Health Research (NIHR) through the Biomedical Research Centre (BRC) at South London and Maudsley NHS Foundation Trust (SLaM) and the Institute of Psychiatry, Psychology and Neuroscience, King’s College London (KCL).
+These awards are jointly funded by the National Institute for Health Research (NIHR), through the Maudsley Biomedical Research Centre (BRC), and King’s College London.

 Our aim is to pioneer multidisciplinary translational research and experimental medicine in the areas of mental health and neuroscience.

-We offer excellent opportunities for research training in basic and clinical science across the mental health spectrum including its interface with physical health.
+We offer excellent opportunities for research training in basic and clinical science across the mental health spectrum including its interface with physical health, precision psychiatry, novel therapeutics and translational informatics.
 Studying at the IoPPN you will benefit from world class research and clinical facilities plus internationally recognised supervisors.

-Funding is available for 3 year PhD, 4 years as 1+3 (MSc + PhD) or 4-year PhD.
-The award covers academic fees (Home/EU rate); a stipend (£16,553 per year) and a generous contribution towards training, conference attendance and research costs.
+Funding is available for up to eight 3-year PhD studentships to commence October 2019.
+The award covers academic fees (Home/EU rate); a stipend (£16,777 per year) and a contribution towards training, conference attendance and research costs.

 If you are unsure about your eligibility status, please contact the King’s Admissions team